JaxonAdams/JaxonAdams/README.md

 I am a full stack developer from Eagle Mountain, Utah.
 Known for being quality driven and passionate about finding fast, efficient solutions to problems, I am a great asset to any team!

  - I am always learning new technologies and languages to improve my diverse skillset!
- - I spend a lot of time working on my [portfolio](https://jaxonadams.github.io/portfolio)!
- - Check out my [blog](https://jaxon-tech-blog.herokuapp.com) to see what else I'm up to!
+ - You can view my various projects in my [portfolio](https://jaxonadams.github.io/portfolio)!
  - You can reach me through my [email](mailto:jadamsresume1@gmail.com) or text me at 801-310-2653

 ---